The African Lion is the largest of the felines

 Formerly very widespread throughout the world, even in Europe, the lion now only lives in Africa, except for a small population of the last Lions of Asia, in the National Park of Gir, in the North-West of India.

-In our “Jardin des Mondes”, the couple Dany and Dana lives in the African savanna.
+In our "Jardin des Mondes", the couple Dany and Dana, their child Kenya, their grandchildren Albi and Leo as well as Kira, the African lions, live in the African savanna.

 A “vulnerable” species

 - Latin name: Panthera leo leo